momentum-assignments/drf--booklist-api/README.md

 Django REST Framework has already been installed and added to `INSTALLED_APPS`, although no other setup has been done.

+You will need to run `cp booklist/.env.sample booklist/.env` to set started.

 You should test your API as you are building it.
 We recommend using Insomnia to build requests you can run over and over.